Sloan Distinguished Professor of Work and Organization Studies

 Professor of Work and Organization Studies

-Kate Kellogg is a Professor of Business Administration in the Organization Studies Department at the MIT Sloan School of Management.
+Kate Kellogg is the Sloan Distinguished Professor in Management and a Professor of Business Administration in the Organization Studies Department at the MIT Sloan School of Management.

 Kellogg teaches, researches, and writes about institutional change and new models of work and employment in healthcare.
 Before coming to MIT, she spent six years in management consulting at Bain & Company and Health Advances, and several years as vice president of sales and marketing for the Baltimore/Washington American Red Cross.

 She received her BA in biology and psychology from Dartmouth College, her MBA from Harvard Business School, and her PhD in management from the MIT Sloan School of Management.

 Research Interests: Institutional Change, Organizational Change, Professions, Interdisciplinary Collaboration, Healthcare